NumEconCopenhagen/projects-2024-econ-jyderne/README.md

 3. Model project.
 We model the dynamic Malthus model and afterwards add mortality to the model to see how it effects the reuslts.

 4. Exam Project 2024

+We used AI to address bugs and guide us through the development process.
+Additionally, it contributed ideas for various projects.
+We utilized GitHub's Copilot and ChatGPT for these tasks.